I'm not feeling so great today. My husband's sick, it's rainy, I'm exhausted, and this week's recipe was a dud.

 What I got was warm peaches with a gritty coating on them.
 I know this recipe can be redeemed, but I'm going to wait until peaches are in season to play with it.

 The other recipes from February turned out fantastic, so I don’t want anyone to think this month was a waste.
-We tried some healthy and crunchy granola, baked delicious and unique french toast, and conquered homemade cinnamon rolls.
+We tried some healthy and crunchy , baked delicious and , and conquered

 March is around the corner, and the official ingredient is...BACON.
 And we’ll be doing a month of appetizers.
 If you’ve got a recipe you want to share with the community, please send it my way!
 I’m sure Ballston and Virginia Square would appreciate some ideas for those March Madness parties!